MicrosoftDocs/azure-ai-docs/articles/search/tutorial-rag-build-solution-models.md

 - A model provider, such as [Azure OpenAI](/azure/ai-services/openai/how-to/create-resource), Azure AI Vision via an [Azure AI multi-service account](/azure/ai-services/multi-service-resource), or [Azure AI Studio](https://ai.azure.com/).

   We use Azure OpenAI in this tutorial.
-Other providers are listed so that you know your options for integrated embedding.
+Other providers are listed so that you know your options for integrated vectorization.

 - Azure AI Search, Basic tier or higher provides a [managed identity](search-howto-managed-identities-data-sources.md) used in role assignments.